-At the completion of the Graduate Program, Legal graduates advance to the APS5 level.
+At the completion of the Graduate Program, Legal graduates can advance to the APS5 level based on performance assessment and work availability.
 Legal graduates may then enter the Government Lawyer Broadband at the APS 5 classification if they meet the eligibility criteria set out in Attachment C of the Department of Employment and Workplace Relations Section 24(1) Determination 2022/2 (Non-SES Employees) (Determination).
-This includes, among other things, that the graduate is admitted as a legal practitioner.
-Government Lawyers may subsequently be eligible for salary advancement to the next pay point(s) of the Government Lawyer broadband on 15 July each year if they satisfy the advancement provisions at clauses 45, 46 and 306 of the Determination.
+This includes that the graduate: